ROZBEH/CarND-Behavioral-Cloning-P3/README.md

 * Since the testing environment was the same as the training one, number of epoch was chosen .
 * Lines 67-85 in model.py are for the model implementation in Keras.
 * Network was trained with two epochs.
 Whenever I used more than two epochs, overfitting occurred.
-* Adam Optimizer was used to minimize the output loss.
+* Adam Optimizer was used to minimize the output loss and there was no need to set the learning rate manually.
 * Mean Square Error(MSE) was used as a measurement of the systems loss.